dScope Series III analogue and digital audio analyzers

 • Limit checking, both scalar values and traces

 • Filter shape display

-All these measurements are dual channel, dual domain and the generator can be split to allow different functions on each channel.
+All these measurements are dual channel, triple domain (digital, analogue and soundcard) and the generator can be split to allow different functions on each channel.
 All are displayed in an intuitive manner, with standard Windows controls for setting each function or parameter.
 If you would like to see how powerful the dScope Audio Analyzer software is for yourself, download it now (it will run without the hardware, but you obviously won't be able to make any measurements).
 Alternatively visit the screen-shots page to view examples.